rancher/rancher-docs/versioned_docs/version-2.0-2.4/getting-started/installation-and-upgrade/advanced-options/advanced-use-cases/helm2/rke-add-on/layer-4-lb/nlb.md

 >
 >Please use the Rancher Helm chart to install Rancher on a Kubernetes cluster.
 For details, see the [Kubernetes Install ](../../../../../resources/helm-version-requirements.md).
 >
->If you are currently using the RKE add-on install method, see [Migrating from a High-availability Kubernetes install with an RKE add-on](../../../../../install-upgrade-on-a-kubernetes-cluster/upgrades/migrating-from-rke-add-on.md) for details on how to move to using the helm chart.
+>If you are currently using the RKE add-on install method, see [Migrating from a High-availability Kubernetes install with an RKE add-on](../../../../../install-upgrade-on-a-kubernetes-cluster/upgrades/migrating-from-rke-add-on.md) for details on how to start using the Helm chart.

 ## Objectives